-The attorneys at Law Offices of J Craig Fong have helped hundreds of legal immigrants seek citizenship over the years.
+The attorneys at Fong & Aquino have helped hundreds of legal immigrants seek citizenship over the years.
 Whether we have worked with you at a naturalization drive, through labor unions, or in our own offices, citizenship is the ultimate goal of most immigrants.
 Today, the government announced that cash assistance to elderly and disabled immigrants who were granted entry based on humanitarian reasons may lose benefits unless they have naturalization applications pending.
 Many of those affected are people who were granted asylum or refugee status.

 Most immigrants are eligible for naturalization after a 3 or 5 year period after their initial residency period begins.
 Many immigrants delay applying for naturalization because they fear the English or history exams.
 While the naturalization exam can seem daunting, the government allows for applicants to re-take their exams if they fail the first time.
 Some immigrants who are long term residents may even take the examination in their native language, but many immigrants simply put off the naturalization process because it has become intimidating or costly.
 However, in most cases, an immigrant who truly desires to naturalize and is eligible to do so can make an application and be successful with the right type of support and preparation.
 Today's announcement by the administration poses yet another reason for immigrants who have been putting off their citizenship application to call and find a qualified immigration attorney to help them with the process.
 Fong & Aquino encourages those eligible for naturalization make an application and realize their dreams of finally becoming US citizens. ---ecf